hashicorp/vault/website/source/docs/secrets/transit/index.html.md

         encryption(/decryption/rewrap/datakey) operation will require a `nonce`
         value to be specified.
 Note that while this is useful for particular situations, all nonce values used with a given context value **must be unique** or it will compromise the security of your key.
-A common way to use this will be to generate a unique identifier for the given data (for instance, a SHA-512 sum), then separate the bytes so that twelve bytes are used as the nonce and the remaining as the context, ensuring that all bits of unique identity are used as a part of the encryption operation.
-Defaults to false.
+(To help ensure this, starting in 0.6.2, the nonce undergoes a key-derivation function to increase entropy).
+A common way to use this will be to generate a unique identifier for the given data (for instance, a SHA-512 sum), then separate half of the identifier into context bytes and half into nonce bytes, ensuring that all bits of unique identity are used as part of the encryption operation.
+Note that for 0.6.1, the nonce must be *exactly* 12 bytes long; in 0.6.2+ the nonce must be *at least* 12 bytes long.
       </li>
     </ul>
   </dd>